borbala-darabos/communicate-data-findings/readme.md

-# Loan Data from Prosper - Exploration
+# Loan Data from Prosper
 ## by Borbala Darabos